 Clickwheel, Oxford, 2005-2007.
 I worked as a consultant for this fledgling mobile comics service that brought comics to the iPod back before the iPhone and the iPad were even twinkles in Steve Job’s eye.
 My own comic, Brain Fist, was one of the first comic serials written specifically for consumption on the iPod (hence each panel exactly matching the dimensions of the old iPod screen).
 The service since got bought up by 2000AD publishers, Rebellion, under who’s stewardship it continues to this day.

 Institute of Contemporary Art, London 2003-2010.
 I’ve had a long association with the Comica Festival, going right back to it’s beginnings in 2003 where I curated an exhibition of webcomics at the ICA and was part of the group responsible for the groundbreaking hypercomic that debuted at the festival.
 In 2007 I contributed a talk and a 24 Hypercomic to proceedings and in 2008 I once again contributed to a hypercomic that adorned the wall of the ICA throughout the festival.

-University Of Hertfordshire, Hatfield, 2001-2010.
-I’m currently employed as senior lecturer in Interaction Design by the University of Hertfordshire and over the years I’ve also taught at the University Of Creative Arts and Westminster University.
-I teach across a range of subjects from new media and narrative design through to comic and hypercomic creation and theory.
-At the moment I’m most closely associated with Hertfordshire’s Digital Animation degree programme, which is quickly becoming the premiere course of it’s kind in the UK.
+University Of Hertfordshire, Hatfield, 2001-Present.
+I’m currently employed as Principle Lecturer in Narrative & Interaction Design by the University of Hertfordshire and over the years I’ve also taught at the University Of Creative Arts and Westminster University.
+I teach across a range of subjects from new media, narrative and game design through to comic and hypercomic creation and theory.
+In 2016 I became the Joint Programme Leader for Hertfordshire’s Digital Animation & Games degree programme, the premiere course of it’s kind in the UK.